No Products in the Cart

 Both are relatively easy to maintain.
 You just need to change the water for the air cooler from time to time.
 As for the AC, you could maintain it yourself with proper cleaning or have it serviced by a professional.

-Air coolers take air from outside whereas ACs recirculate the air indoors, so air coolers could help ensure you get a good amount of fresh air.
-However, as mentioned earlier, they can also create an unpleasant environment for people with acute allergies.
+ACs take air from outside whereas air coolers recirculate the air indoors, so ACs could help ensure you get a good amount of fresh air.
+They can also create an unpleasant environment for people with acute allergies.

 Air coolers are quite environmentally-friendly because they use water as their refrigerant.
 ACs use CFCs (chlorofluorocarbons) and HFCs (hydro-chlorofluorocarbons) as their refrigerant, which are harmful to the environment.
 New refrigerants are being formulated to produce less of a negative impact on the environment as time goes on.